Slammiversary (2022)

-The 2022 Slammiversary was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling.
-It took place on June 19, 2022 at The Asylum in Nashville, Tennessee.
-It celebrated the promotion's 20th anniversary, with the show being held exactly 20 years to the date of Impact's very first event, and was the 18th event under the Slammiversary chronology.
+The 2022 Slammiversary was a professional wrestling pay-per-view (PPV) event produced by Impact Wrestling, and was the 18th event under the Slammiversary chronology.
+It took place on June 19, 2022 at The Asylum at the Nashville Fairgrounds in Nashville, Tennessee and celebrated the promotion's 20th anniversary, with the show being held exactly 20 years to the date of Impact's very first event.

-Ten matches were contested at the event, with two matches contested on the pre-show and one that was a digital exclusive.
+Ten matches were contested at the event, including two on the pre-show and one taped as a digital exclusive.
 In the main event, Josh Alexander defeated Eric Young to retain the Impact World Championship.
 In other prominent matches, Mike Bailey won an Ultimate X match to win the Impact X Division Championship, Jordynne Grace won the inaugural Queen of the Mountain match to win the Impact Knockouts World Championship, The Good Brothers defeated The Briscoes to win the Impact World Tag Team Championship, and Impact Originals defeated Honor No More in a 10-man tag team match.
 This event featured videos and appearances honoring the anniversary by Sting, Kurt Angle, AJ Styles, James Storm, Chris Harris and Dixie Carter.